Self-Development Wagon #2: The Nature and Beauty of People

 Before we move on to the techniques, gathered from a dozen schools of psychology and self help, we must further discuss the controversial topics of influence, persuasion, and manipulation.
 All of these have a bad reputation because we keep hearing of people who manipulate others into doing bad things or for personal gain.
 However, these are only worst cases: like how knives can be used to cut foods and whittle crafts, but it seems we fear them because we hear of serial murderers who use knives as their primary weapon.
 Allow me to ease your concerns regarding these:

 1. Persuasion tools are mainly for getting your ideas across that you could otherwise not express: If one of our friends was going to put their hand on a hot stove, what would you do to stop them?
 You'd convince them to stop, of course, but how?
 You could yell, "Don't do that, you idiot," and then they do it anyway out of spite.
 Or perhaps you give a logical, detailed answer, and they say, "Well, I'm going to try it anyway, just to see what all of the fuss is about."
-However, if you're able to see the situation from your friend's point of view and break down your friends' leverage points, your friend will realize, "Holy crap!
+However, if you're able to see the situation from your friend's point of view and break down your friends' leverage points (what's to stop him?), your friend will realize, "Holy crap!
 This is a REALLY bad idea!"
 You weren't controlling your friends' mind or "manipulating" them: you used specific techniques to get your idea across to a person who would not otherwise understand your point of view.
 The art of persuasion is simply saying what you want to say in another person's language.

 3. The best persuasion is always done for the other person's best interest.
 A salesman will honestly believe his product will enhance the life of his customers, the successful pick-up artist eschews from corny pickup lines and instead entertains and intrigues both women and men (more contacts means more social opportunities), and even religious leaders think their philosophies will lead people towards salvation.
 Occasionally, we'll be wrong about how to help people, but for the most part, people only persuade to help others.
 Again, it is worth mentioning that if you're doing something that's not in the person's best interest, they will know, and they will have no reason to comply or listen to you further.